-Some may not like him because of his brash personality, but there is no denying that Richard Sherman is hands down one of the best defensive backs in the NFL today.
-He’s made four Pro Bowl rosters and four All-Pro teams and is one of the main reasons the Seattle Seahawks have had one of the most dominant defenses the league has ever seen over the last six seasons.
+Some may not like him because of his brash personality.
+But there’s no denying that Richard Sherman is, hands-down, one of the best defensive backs in the NFL today.
+He’s made four Pro Bowl rosters and four All-Pro teams and is one of the main reasons the Seattle Seahawks had one of the most dominant defenses the league had ever seen before he joined the 49ers.

 The former Stanford Cardinal standout did not join a team until the fifth round (No. 154 overall) in the 2011 NFL Draft.
 The only plausible reason: Sherman began his college career as a wide receiver before making the move to cornerback for his final season in Palo Alto, Calif.
 If you ask him, though, his college head coach (Jim Harbaugh) played a major role in his draft day slide.

 Next: This linebacker was picked no. 207 thanks to an injury.